Asheville Hiking Guide: The Trail Starts Here

 You could spend a lifetime trekking the wild and well trodden trails of Western North Carolina (many people have!).
 But if you’ve got a shorter window of time, here are hikes to start with, with selections tailored to your taste in trails.

-From towering cascades to tumbling rapids, there are too many waterfalls to count in the Asheville area.
+From towering cascades to tumbling rapids, there are hundreds of waterfalls in the Asheville area.
 Want to hit the highlights?
 Start here.